 This simplified version of a popular Indian dish, chana masala, is a delightful way to showcase tasty chickpeas.
 The traditional version doesn’t usually contain green beans, but they do add color and texture to the dish.
 If you prefer, you can substitute a few ounces of fresh spinach or other leafy greens for the green beans.
 In addition to hot cooked grains, serve with fresh flatbread and a simple salad of tomatoes and cucumbers in a generous dollop of coconut yogurt.
 Photos by Hannah Kaminsky. more→

 This classic French vegetable stew is a perfect way to enjoy several abundant summer garden vegetables — eggplant, zucchini, peppers, and tomatoes —in a single, savory dish.
 Fresh basil, and oregano or thyme provide extra pleasure for both the palate and the eye.
 Serve on its own with crusty bread, or over pasta or polenta. more→

-This meatless version of a rustic Provençal bean stew is sensual and satisfying.
+This meatless version of a rustic Provençal stew, made with white beans, is sensual and satisfying.
 A fresh, crusty French baguette is perfect for soaking up its delicious broth.
 A bountiful tossed salad makes it a complete meal. more→

 Inspired by a favorite vegetarian Chinese restaurant dish, this stew is enhanced with protein-packed seitan.
 Made from cooked wheat gluten, seitan is available in most natural food stores.
 Gluten-free?
 Substitute an equivalent amount of tofu for the seitan.
 For an everyday meal, serve with Tri-Color Coleslaw.
 To make it a feast, add Scallion Pancakes or simply serve veggie spring rolls from your natural food store’s frozen food section.
 Adapted from Vegan Soups and Hearty Stews for All Seasons.
 Photo by Theresa Rafetto.